Buk, Police County

 Buk (Böck) is a village in the administrative district of Gmina Dobra, within Police County, West Pomeranian Voivodeship, in north-western Poland, on the border with Germany.
 It lies approximately 3 km north-west of Dobra, 15 km west of Police, and 18 km north-west of the regional capital Szczecin.

 The village has a population of 250.

-The landmark of Buk is the medieval Gothic Saint Anthony of Padua church.
+A landmark in Buk is the medieval Gothic Saint Anthony of Padua church.

+There is a memorial statue to the writer Elizabeth von Arnim in the village, which is close to Rzędziny, home to von Arnim from 1891 to 1908.